Home · Blog · SORA Ecosystem · · Updated Nov 20, 2025 · 6 min read

 Conclusion

-As SORA v3 unfolds on Hyperledger Iroha, Kensetsu and KUSD will anchor a transparent, interoperable, and community-driven digital economy.
+As SORA v3 unfolds on Hyperledger Iroha, Kensetsu and KUSD are positioned to support a more transparent, interoperable, and community-driven digital economy for SORA and Polkaswap users.

 FAQs